brendanmetzger/format/examples/complex.md

 - try to meaningfully document how things can/will/have improve with efforts begun here
 - develop interesting use-cases that can offer potential for buy-in
 - make case for new platforms in terms of how much time/money/energy/etc. they might save
-- year one goal is to clean house
+- year one goal is to clean house and figrue’s out

-I've started authoring a file called `model.xml` which will be supplemented with information I gather as process continues (roles, utilization of technology, etc.) that can be parsed and compiled in myriad ways according to any reporting needed.

 ---